denyz/FADN/README.md

 # FADN
-This repository contains an implementation of a convolution neural network for 3D object detection in the fusion of lidar point clouds and camera images As shown in the figure below, the model architecture consists of three major components: Frustum-Aware Generator, decorator, and fussion-based detection network.
+This repository contains an implementation of a convolution neural network for 3D object detection in the fusion of lidar point clouds and camera images.
+As shown in the figure below, the model architecture consists of three major components: frustum-aware generator, decorator, and fusion-based detection network.
 ![image](https://github.com/denyz/FADN/assets/18696187/1f4fb9e6-e055-4276-a3d4-da1eab007513)

 It is built upon pytorch-geometric and provides usage with the KITTI and nuScenes dataset.

 # Result
 Results of our FADN model for 3D object detection on both the [KITTI](https://www.cvlibs.net/datasets/kitti/) and the [nuScenes](https://www.nuscenes.org/) dataset.
 ### 3D Object Detection in KITTI and nuScenes
 |  KITTI Model  |     mAP       |    Car    |   Pedestrian     | Cyclist  |